cthornton/secret/README.md

 * Arbitrary code execution attacks by the owner (i.e. an `eval()` gone wrong)

 ## Other Features
-This gem also includes locking support, meaning that it should (hopefully) be resillient against multiple processes writing to a file.
-The primary reason for this is because I really wanted to try file locking.
-However, don't do anything too tricky and you should be okay.
+This gem also includes locking support, meaning that it will be resillient against multiple processes writing to a file.
+This will **not** lock multiple threads from the same process.